 For Sidney, these ideal figures embody “the form of goodness,” which seen you “cannot but love.”
 In reality this “love” is not inspired by goodness per se, but by the skill of the representation itself, which produces thoughts and feelings akin to the experience of cathexis.
 Sidney calls this aesthetic experience “delight.”
 Delight is not happiness, exactly, but a kind of pleasurable absorption: the captured attention and heightened emotion enabled by art.
 It is the feeling of being “moved” when you’re in this state that produces identifications.
 “Who readeth Aeneas carrying old Anchises on his back,” Sidney asks, “that wisheth not it were his fortune to perform so excellent an act?”

-Now, we might think there’s something naïve in Sidney’s belief that being moved by the representation of an action leads us to wish to perform that action ourselves or, at least, to identify with the person performing that action.
+Now, we might think there’s something naïve in Sidney’s belief that we might want to imitate fictional characters.
 But Sidney’s faith in the power of art to give us our ideals contains a grain of truth, and it’s that truth I’d like to isolate.
 Let’s think for a moment about the public response to the Wonder Woman film of earlier this year.
 Most reviewers took it for granted that Wonder Woman was a “positive role model” for girls.
 Or consider the myth that sales of undershirts dropped 75% after Clark Gable took off his button-down and revealed his bare chest in “It Happened One Night.”
-Or think about books you may have loved as a child and how much you wanted to be like your favorite heros.
+Or think about books you may have loved as a child and how much you wanted to be like your favorite heroes.

 I realize that at this point it’s not entirely clear what this means for climate communication.
 Am I recommending that environmental NGO’s run ads on Facebook showing women who look like Wonder Woman putting solar panels on their roofs?
-Well, not exactly — or at least not only.
+Well, not exactly.
 People find the kind of meaning that sustains ongoing engagement not from quasi-advertising ploys, but from stories about what matters to them in their lives.
 So what stories might Sidney have us tell with the aim of inspiring people into ongoing engagement on climate?